Shabbat Order of Service: (Indicated times are merely guidelines!)

 We celebrate these because the Gospel’s and the Apostle Paul wrote of them.
 Our belief is that if the Messiah

-and all the Apostles observed them, and that they continued to keep them after Yeshua’s ascension, then we
+observed them, and that they continued to keep them after Yeshua’s ascension, then we

 must follow in that same, authentic style of worship.